 Used to transfer or collect telemetry from the manufacturing zone to the enterprise zone.
 The historian typically has interfaces that collects the telemetry within the manufacturing zone and forwards this information to a historian server within the DMZ and then to enterprise zone.
 This is done via a unidirectional firewall rule.
 It is important that the historian servers within the enterprise, dmz & manufacturing zone stay patched from both an operating system & application perspective.

-VPatch Management
+Vulnerability & Patch Management

+Ecolab Global GRC Information Security can provide a Qualys agent to be installed on compatible devices within the manufacturing or DMZ zone with routine reporting to plant personnel on security vulnerabilities deemed low, medium or high as well as security configuration issues identified.

+Validation: Project team resource to confirm with GRC Information Security team to validate agent is reporting in correctly after firewall has been put in place.

-Windows Server Update Services (WSUS) used to patch all window servers/workstations within the DMZ & manufacturing zone.
+Windows Server Update Services (WSUS) can be used to patch all window servers/workstations within the DMZ & manufacturing zone.
 For the DMZ servers (jump server) updates will automatically be pushed via our patching cycle managed by IT.
 For manufacturing windows devices, updates can be advertised via WSUS, but not enforced because of compatibility with control software.
 This means it is the plant personnel responsibility to stay up to date on windows security patches in conjunction with vendor support.

 Reference: see appendix for ICS Reference Architecture Design.